zanko-mezdrichki/The-game-of-the-Snake/README.md

 ./build/bin/gioco
 ```
 Follow the on-screen instructions to start a new game.
 (Language:Italian)

+## 🕹️ Preview

+In the preview folder there are images showing the rules and the board of the game.

+To see the game: [https://youtu.be/RDunHgcyyEI](https://youtu.be/RDunHgcyyEI)

 ## 🧪 **Running Tests**

 The project includes unit tests using the doctest